Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Introduction

 \begin{Rem} We want to indicate the dependence of the present paper on a related work.
 We use an idea due to Rouquier, Shan, Varagnolo and Vasserot explained before.
 This idea was mentioned in Shan's talk in Luminy in July 2012 without explanations on how to make it to work, and the paper, \cite{RSVV}, appeared when our paper was ready.
-There is also a work of Webster, \cite{Webster_new}, where he proves an equivalence between the GGOR category and a certain diagrammatic category, where one can compute the multiplicities.
-In order to compute the multiplicities in the diagrammatic category, Webster also uses a derived equivalence relating given parameters with dominant ones.
-We have arrived at an idea to use such an equivalence independently and the idea is realized in very different ways for very different purposes (we do not need to compute the multiplicities in the affine parabolic category, which in our case are known, we need to check the faithfulness properties). \end{Rem}
+There is also a related work of Webster, \cite{Webster_new}, where he proves an equivalence between the GGOR category and a certain diagrammatic category. \end{Rem}

+\begin{Rem} The version of this paper that appeared in 2013 had a serious gap.
+Presumably, the gap can be fixed using Zuckerman functors for affine parabolic categories $\mathcal{O}$, however the fix is by no means easy.
+In July 2015, we have discovered Theorem \ref{Thm:Thm_equi} that allows to significantly simplify the original proof. \end{Rem}